 Rhizosphaera Needle Cast (RNC)

-Rhizosphaera Needle Cast (brown needles) is a fungus that causes the death of older needles, starting on the lower branches moving upward in, Colorado Blue Spruce and Black Hills Spruce to a lesser extent.
+Rhizosphaera Needle Cast (brown needles) is a fungus that causes the death of older needles, starting on the lower branches and moving upward in, Colorado Blue Spruce and Black Hills Spruce to a lesser extent.
 Norway Spruce appears to be mostly resistant to RNC.

-Symptoms appear as brownish-purple needles in the early spring, eventually the older needles die, while the new growth shows no symptoms.
+Symptoms appear as brownish-purple needles in the early spring, eventually, the older needles die, while the new growth shows no symptoms.
 Affected needles appear on lower branches first and move upwards in the tree.

 Needles that are infected will have small rows of black dots on the stomata, which are normally white.
 These black dots will be on the underside of the needle.
 Occasionally a hairy appearance may be seen on these black spots and this is the fruiting body sending spores for further infection.
 Identifying the fruiting body, the black dots, helps to distinguish between other causes of brown needles, such as; insects, environmental problems and normal death of older needles due to age or shading.

-Infection occurs during wet, humid conditions, when the temperature is above 77°.
+Infection occurs during wet, humid conditions when the temperature is above 77°.
 Older trees, trees planted too close together, drought-stressed trees, and trees where a sprinkler hits the needles tend to get infected first.
 During wet, rainy weather, the infection can occur on any needles.

 Rhizosphaera Needle Cast is easy to control. ferti-lome Broad Spectrum Fungicide containing Chlorathalonil, with proper timing is the only fungicide that is effective, and it is very effective.